Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture

 \subsection{Slopes}

-Let $L$ be a lattice of signature $(2, n)$ and ${\G}$ be a finite-index subgroup of ${\OL}$.
+Let $L$ be a lattice of signature $(2, n)$ with $n\geq 3$ and ${\G}$ be a finite-index subgroup of ${\OL}$.
 We do not assume ${\G}$ neat nor $-{\rm id}\in {\G}$.
 Let $F$ be a ${\G}$-modular form of weight $k$.
-In this subsection we define reflective slope, cusp slope, and elliptic slope of $F$.
+In this subsection we define the notions of reflective slope, cusp slope, and elliptic slope of $F$.

-The reflective slope is most simple to define.
+The reflective slope is the most simple to define.
 Let $R$ be the ramification divisor of ${\D}\to {\FG}$ and $R=\sum_{i}R_i$ be its irreducible decomposition.
 Modulo the ${\G}$-action we have only finitely many components.
 Let $\nu_{R}(F)=\min_{i} (\nu_{R_{i}}(F))$ be the minimum of the vanishing order of $F$ along the components of $R$.
 We define the \textit{reflective slope} of $F$ by